 Chicken Pot Pie

-This chicken pot pie recipe from Taste of Home is filled with chicken, potatoes, peas and corn, so it’s sure to satisfy.
+This chicken pot pie recipe is filled with chicken, potatoes, peas and corn, so it’s sure to satisfy.
 This is the perfect frozen meal to keep on hand for the times that guests come over unexpectedly and you don’t know what to cook.
 Plus, this recipe makes two chicken pot pies, so it saves you even more time!

 To freeze this meal, cover the pies tightly in tinfoil after they’ve cooled.
 When you’re ready to eat them, preheat the oven to 425 degrees.
 Remove the pies from the freezer 30 minutes before baking, then place on baking sheets with the edges covered loosely in foil.
 Bake for 30 minutes and then reduce the heat to 350 degrees to cook for another 70–80 minutes.